junsu10291/CS1951ABlog/index.md

 7. With above parameters, we trained linear SVM and predicted the test ratings.

 ### Results
-In the first attempt, our accuracy was only 0.62361732769, which quickly disappointed us.
+In the first attempt, our accuracy was only 0.62361732769, which wasn't awful (20% random guessing for 5 classes).
 However, by looking at the confusion matrix, as seen below, we realized that accuracy was low because there was little information to distinguish rating 1 from 2, and 4 from 5.
-Since the former would share negative comments, and latter the positive, it seemed reasonable that the classifier was having trouble distinguishing 1 from 2, and 4 from 5.
+Since the former would share negative comments, and latter the positive, it seemed reasonable that the classifier was having trouble distinguishing between 1 and 2 ratings and between 4 and 5 ratings.

 <img src="5class.png" alt="5class_confusionmat" width="600" height="400">

 So, to boost up the accuracy, instead of predicting rating from 1 to 5, we generalized it into three categories: positive, neutral, and negative.
 If the rating was 4 or 5, it was considered positive, 3 to be neutral, and 2 and 1 to be positive.
-Then, our accuracy went up to about 0.8, which isn't so bad.
-Now the confusion matrix seems far accurate as can be seen below.
-However, classifying neutral or "3" seems still hard as (1,2), (4,5) reviews have distinct features, while for "3", the features are often the negation of the features used in either positive or negative reviews such as "not bad" or "not good".
+The result: our accuracy went up to ~0.8.
+However, classifying as neutral or "3" still seems hard - while (1,2), (4,5) reviews have distinct features, (3) star ratings seem to be harder to distinguish.
 Furthermore, it seems users have starkly different standards of "average," which can be an interesting detail to further probe (find out who's rating is inflated or deflated with each word).

 <img src="3class.png" alt="3class_confusionmat" width="600" height="400">